WHO WE ARE

 “Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”

 Planted in 2006, The Branch is a Protestant Christian fellowship serving the campuses of Brown University and the Rhode Island School of Design.
+We are a ministry of The Navigators.
 Our fellowship is a place to grow as a Christian, engage and meet believers and non-believers alike, and discuss the Word as it applies to our lives as college students.

 Our mission is to be a Holy Spirit-empowered community of students so that we can engage our campuses with the Gospel and share its truth.
 We do this through outreach and service to our campuses and city, through weekly community gatherings, through small group discussions on what God is doing today and what we are seeking to learn about Christianity, through retreats that bring us together and strengthen our hearts, through collaboration with Christian groups on our campuses, and through daily prayer.

 We believe that God is for all people of all nations and backgrounds and that the way of salvation is one that is entirely of grace.
 We believe the Bible is God’s message to us, so we seek to understand and obey its truth.
 We believe community is essential to the Christian life.
 We believe that church is an essential place to connect to the people in the city of Providence and grow one’s relationship with, understanding of, and devotion to Christ.
 Read more about our beliefs below.